-COMING IN MARCH!
-UnErased: 50 Ways to Unerase LGBTQ History offers educators clear, simple access points to infuse LGBTQ-inclusive history and academic content in a cross-curricular approach for Social Studies and English Language Arts.
+COMING IN SEPTEMBER!
+UnErased: 50 Ways to Unerase History answers the what, where, and how to infuse LGBTQ-inclusive history and academic content in a cross-curricular approach.
 Each of the 50 access points includes background information, suggested discussion questions, learning outcomes, interdisciplinary connections, topics for further exploration and more.
 (Recommended for grades 9+)

 The following is an example from UnErased: 50 Ways to Unerase LGBTQ History: